awsdocs/aws-control-tower-guide/doc_source/mandatory-guardrails.md

 ## Disallow Changes to Amazon SNS Subscriptions Set Up by AWS Control Tower<a name="sns-subscriptions-disallow-changes"></a>

 This guardrail disallows changes to Amazon SNS subscriptions set up by AWS Control Tower\.
-It protects the integrity of Amazon SNS subscriptions settings for your landing zone\.
+It protects the integrity of Amazon SNS subscriptions settings for your landing zone, to trigger notifications for AWS Config Rules compliance changes\.
 This is a preventive guardrail with mandatory guidance\.
 By default, this guardrail is enabled in all OUs\.

 The artifact for this guardrail is the following SCP\.